 Symbol-based app with voice output, very robust.
 Like Proloquo2Go, you can make phone calls in the app!

-- Has a free 30 day trial option on TouchChat Discover.
+- Has a free 30 day trial option on TouchChat Discover, with a $9.99 option to access without speech/sound output.

 - https://touchchatapp.com/apps/touchchat-hd-aac-with-wordpower